Karam-Issa/OOP-Concepts/README.md

+## 4.Abstraction
-## 4.Abstraction hides the complex implementation details and exposes only the necessary features.
+Abstraction hides the complex implementation details and exposes only the necessary features.
 Example: The Library class abstracts the details of book management, allowing the user to interact with it through high-level functions like addBook().

 ## 5.Friend Functions: